centria/fullstack/index.md

 ## Deadlines

 * The course does not have internal deadlines, but it is adviced to do the parts during the course weeks.
 Doing all at once is not reasonable or sane.
-* If you want to have credits to Centria, you have to have all the parts (or at least parts 0 to 8) completed by **6.12.2020 at 23:59:59**.
+* If you want to have credits to Centria, you have to have all the parts (or at least parts 0 to 8) completed by:
-  * Part 9 is *highly recommended*, but does not need to meet the deadline.
+  * **6.12.2020 at 23:59:59**.
+  * **28.2.2021 at 23:59:59**.
+  * TBA
+* The course is graded only on these dates.
+If you submit your completion before the first one, the course will be credited on 6.12.2020.
+If you submit your completion after that, the course will be credited on the next possible date on the list.

 ## How to get credits in Centria

 * Contact your course teacher, probably.
   * Send an email (probably to heikki . ahonen at centria . fi) *from your Centria email address*.
 In the topic include *Fullstack credits*, and in the message *the url to the repository you used on the course*.
 * You will get 8 credits by doing the parts from 0 to 8.
-Part 9 is voluntary, but highly recommended.
+Part 9 is voluntary, but *highly recommended* and very useful.

 ## Where to begin?